-Today’s car air conditioning systems are sealed units, designed to operate efficiently for many years without requiring frequent maintenance.
-The refrigerant inside the system doesn’t evaporate or get used up during normal operation.
+Modern car air conditioning systems are sealed, high-efficiency units designed to operate reliably for many years without routine refrigerant replacement.
+Refrigerant does not get “used up” during normal operation.

 Modern car air conditioning systems are more advanced than ever before.
 They’re compact, energy-efficient, and use newer, environmentally friendly refrigerants such as R1234yf.
 These systems also require specialised diagnostic tools and repair procedures that differ from older models.